netlify/netlify-lambda/README.md

   </details>

+### `netlify-lambda serve`

+This command is pretty much superceded by Netlify Dev.
+We only keep it around for legacy/backward compatibility support reasons.

-## Using with `create-react-app`, Gatsby, and other development servers
+#### `netlify-lambda serve`: Using with `create-react-app`, Gatsby, and other development servers

 <details>
 <summary><b>Why you need to proxy (for beginners)</b></summary>